 Ones estimate of the impact of gentamicin induced reduction of vestibular input depends on how one views the impact of vestibular input on balance in general.
 It is well known that balance declines with age, and very rapidly from approximately 80 onward.
 However, is this decline due to a rapid reduction in vestibular function (in parallel with hearing), or is it due to a combination of many factors -- reduced vision, reduced somatosensation, reduced vestibular input, poorer central integration, and poorer motor output ?

-In our view, while it is reasonable to suppose that other factors than vestibular function impact balance, there is quite good evidence for reduced hearing, and because of this, we think that vestibular disturbances are probably very important, and may dominate the process.
+In our view, while it is reasonable to suppose that other factors than vestibular function impact balance, there is quite good evidence for reduced hearing, and because of this, we think that vestibular disturbances, especially from the otoliths, are probably very important, and may dominate the process.